MuskanAhmed/Employer-Management-System/README.md

 - Profile View (Current User)

-- Employers: Create, Read, Update, Delete (CRUD)
+- Employers: Create, Read, Update, Delete (CRUD) (A user can only access, update, or delete their own employers)

 - Protected Endpoints (only accessible to authenticated users)